nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Add cron job to delete the reservartion list after one month => reservation
 - [ ] As new member it should take the Employe Role => registration
 - [ ] I need to be verified to make the registration => registration
+- [ ] Check the reservation number is less or equal than the number of seats of the bus

 => Deadline 17/05/2025